claudiucelfilip/angular-test/README.md

 - lazy load part a of functionality

 ### Template Files
-The Static server provides static html+css templates for the 3 pages:
+The Static server provides static HTML templates for the 3 pages:
 - templates/index.html - album listing;
 - templates/details.html - album details;
 - templates/add.html - album create/edit;

+The templates use boostrap 4 CSS and FontAwesome icons.

 ### API Endpoints
 There is an API for persisting changes at: